marcglasberg/asyncredux.com/react/miscellaneous/persistor.md

 ## ClassPersistor

 Async Redux comes out of the box with the `ClassPersistor` that implements the `Persistor` interface.
-It supports serializing both JavaScript objects and ES6 classes out of the box, and it will persist the whole state of your application.
+It supports serializing ES6 classes out of the box, and it will persist the whole state of your application.

 To use it, you must provide these function: